Estimating Scene Flow in Robot Surroundings with Distributed Miniaturized Time-of-Flight Sensors: Results and Discussion

-Finally, \cref{fig:res_flow} shows examples of the output of \cref{alg:flow_est} both in 3D and top views when considering the mannequin moving both along $y$ and $x$ axes.
+Finally, \cref{fig:res_flow} shows examples of the output of \cref{alg:flow_est} in both 3D and top views when considering the mannequin moving along both the $y$ and $x$ axes.
 Red points correspond to the starting point cloud $P_{k-n}$, while blue points represent $P_{k}$.
-The green arrows associated to each red points represent the dense flow field, whose magnitude has been scaled for clarity of visualization.
+The green arrows, associated with each red point, represent the estimated dense flow field; their magnitude has been scaled for clarity of visualization.
 It can be seen that the overall flow correctly points towards the direction of motion.
-Red points without any associated arrow are those considered stationary by the algorithm.
-Additionally, a video demonstrating the dense scene flow estimation for a human approaching the robot at three different speeds is provided with this paper.
+Red points without associated arrows are those classified as stationary by the algorithm. \ale{Additionally, a supplementary video demonstrating the dense scene flow estimation for a human approaching the robot at three different speeds is provided with this paper.}